-- Paid-up members can register and pay online for the FGASA Field Guide (NQF2) exam.
-(The NQF2 exam is the only exam that can be booked on line, as all other exams require you to meet a certain criteria, once met you can download or request an application form to be sent to you).
+- Paid-up members can register and pay online for the FGASA Apprentice Field Guide (NQF2) exam.
+(The NQF2 exam is the ONLY exam that can be booked on line, as all other exams require you to meet certain criteria.
+Once met you can then download the form or request an application form to be sent to you).

 - You will need to login with your FGASA number and ID / passport number using the login button, in order to register online.